All home habitats come equipped with one ready made blind

 Inside a sunflower stalk blind at the front yard pond.
 The stalks are all cut to a uniform length in a straw cutter and wired together near the top, bottom and center to form a flexible mat.
 Holes are cut for windows after wiring around each opening.
 The mat is drawn into a spiral, forming a door in the rear.
 The blind can be rolled up for storage and will last many years if stored out of the weather when not in use.

-A straw blind Thached blinds have a neater appearance than sunflower or corn stalks and can be waterproof.
+Thached blinds have a neater appearance than sunflower or corn stalks and can be waterproof.
 A garden cover crop of rye will give you enough straw to thatch a blind or a shelter roof.
 You will need to wait until mid summer to harvest the rye, so early vegetables will have to go elsewhere that year.
 The grain should be threshed with a flail to avoid breaking the stems.
 I have simply clipped off the heads before threshing, thus keeping the straw aligned just as I cut it with a cradle or grain binder.
 Thatch with the butts down and each tier overlapping about 1/3 to 1/2 its length.
 But, don't forget to thresh out the grain, or birds and mice will do it for you.

 A winter blind This was my first blind.
 Not very imaginative, but it lasted quite a few years until it was swept away in a a raging creek, along with an old tripod.
+Now I tend to use permanent blinds made from whatever materials I can salvage.

-use of nest boxes and nest box traps by starlings and house sparrows
+Use of nest boxes and nest box traps by starlings and house sparrows

 the European starling in America